chb/smart-docs/updates/smart_0.6/index.md

 which to run the SMART app.
 Whether you display a list of records available to the user or choose a different approach is up to you.

-As soon as the user selects a record, the app's `index` URL, with appended parameters `record_id` and `api_base`, should be requested.
+As soon as the user selects a record, the browser should redirect to the app's `index` URL, with appended parameters `record_id` and `api_base`.

 ### The OAuth endpoints are: